Wage Inequality in Oregon: A Wide GapJuly 21, 2021

 Middle-Wage Workers Get Left Behind

-The median wage of the top 1 percent of all four-quarter workers rose by 52 percent over the past 28 years, from an inflation-adjusted $250,800 to $380,500.
+The median wage of the top 1% of all four-quarter workers rose by 57.2% over the past 30 years, from an inflation-adjusted $258,060 to $405,720.
 The upward trend was disrupted during the 2001 and 2008 recessions and again in 2012, when the wages of the top earners dropped for two straight years.
 It is likely that annual bonuses for this group of workers were considerably lower during these periods of economic slowdown.
-Their median wages successfully rebounded afterwards, however, to the high of $384,166 reached in 2015.
-Since then, the median wages of the top 1 percent have decreased slightly, by about 1 percent.
+After two years of significant increases (7.5% in 2014 and 4.6% in 2015), the median wage of this group remained relatively stable through 2018, dropped a little in 2019, and rose by 6.3% in 2020.

 The Pie Grows, but Slices for Lower-Wage Earners Shrink